wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.16.0 =
+* New: Bring the premium high-performance pro backup feature into the basic version to allow creating a periodic backup of the WordPress website including backup restoring. #1979 #2487
+* Enh: Display Google Drive account info permanently on the settings page.
+Remove the option to customize the Google drive redirect uri. #2399
+* Enh: New styled back button #2444
+* Fix: Database tables renaming is now done in multiple requests instead of a single request for both PUSH and RESTORE.
+This allow easily rename hugh number of tables on slow server without worrying about increasing PHP Script timeout limit #2392
+* Fix: On backup restore keep or remove the staging site mode depending upon the current site state.
+E.g. Restoring a backup of a staging site on a live site will remove the staging site mode #2392
+* Fix: Small JS errors related to the backup sidebar menu when clicking tabs on the main navigation #1979
+* Fix: Backup restore can fail if backup has different access token than current site #2481
+* Fix: Several php 8.x warnings on staging site push operation in wpstg debug log #2472
+* Fix: When cloning into external database NULLs were converted to empty strings in the staging site #2448
+* Fix: Backup created with free version can show a warning if it is restored with pro version #2497
+* Dev: Update google webdriver driver test credentials #2450

 = 2.15.0 =
 * New: Compatible up to WordPress 6.2.2